GoogleCloudPlatform/functions-framework-python/README.md

  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

-(You can also use `functions-framework-python` if you potentially have multiple
+(You can also use `functions-framework-python` if you have multiple
 language frameworks installed).

+Open http://localhost:8080/ in your browser and see *Hello world!*.

-Send requests to this function using `curl` from another terminal window:
+Or send requests to this function using `curl` from another terminal window:

 ```sh
 curl localhost:8080
 # Output: Hello world!
 ```

-### Quickstart: Register your function using decorator
+### Quickstart: CloudEvent Function

 Create an `main.py` file with the following contents: